Why Trust OMD?

 5. Public Administration & Social Services

-Getting to Know the Types of Online Master’s Programs
+Types of Online Master’s Available in Kentucky

-Kentucky’s Full-Time Online Programs
+Full-Time Programs

 Full-time online master’s programs typically involve taking a heavier course load each term so you can finish in a shorter timeframe (usually 12 to 18 months for a 30 to 36-credit program).
 These programs are ideal if you want to complete your education in a timely matter and are able to dedicate significant time each week to your studies.
-Kentucky universities often design full-time online tracks that mirror the pace of on-campus programs.

 Full-time doesn’t necessarily mean you quit your job.
 Many students still work, though it can take careful attention to balance your studies with work and life obligations.

-Kentucky’s Part-Time Online Programs
+Part-Time Programs

 Part-time programs are the go-to choice for working professionals who need to spread out their coursework.
 In a part-time online master’s, you might take just one course at a time or a few courses per semester, which reduces the weekly workload.
 The trade-off is a longer time to graduate.